prakharmrsl/easypcceo.github.io/pages/cable-management.md

 Time to take a look at specific processes you can go through to make sure your cables are managed to the best of your ability so you can have the most high-quality airflow for your new system.

 By the way, buying a good case is one of the best (and the easiest) things you can do to make your life a whole lot easier.
+[ATX cases](/budget-pcs/smallest-atx-cases/) are generally your best bet when it comes to cable management (that's our guide on the best ATX cases).

 Even some of the [smallest micro atx cases](/budget-pcs/smallest-micro-atx-cases/) on the market have good cable management options, assuming you buy the right one.

 ### Modular Power Supply
 ![modular power supply](/img/cable-management/modular-power-supply.jpg){: .img-right .img-small}